Oncology-Pathology Working Group

 - Specific areas in need of further investigation

-- Access to the recent consensus paper Recommended guidelines for submission, trimming, margin evaluation, and reporting of tumor biopsy specimens in veterinary surgical pathology.
+- Access to the consensus paper Recommended guidelines for submission, trimming, margin evaluation, and reporting of tumor biopsy specimens in veterinary surgical pathology.
 (Vet Pathol.
 2011 Jan;48(1):19-31) is available at Vet SXBX Guidelines.